dioxus-community/dioxus-material/README.md

 ## Lookbook
 This crate uses [lookbook](https://github.com/matthunz/lookbook) for component previews and testing.
-You can check out the [live version](https://dioxus-material.netlify.app/dioxus_material/) or run it yourself by running `dx serve --features lookbook`.
+You can check out the [live version](https://dioxus-material.netlify.app/dioxus_material/) or run it yourself by running `dx serve` in the `lookbook` directory.